eugenehong270/wejo-trivia/journals/waylen_roche.md

 2022-11-18
 Yesterday and today we went through the JWTDown auth tutorial for Galvanize's auth dependency.
 Though there were several differing examples of implementation, we managed to get a working User authentication/authorization functionality, including login, logout and signup endpoints.
 As a team, we talked about where our individual levels of understanding are, and how to best move forward so that everyone can uniquely contribute to the project development.

+2022-11-21
+Over the weekend, I began exploring Redux through several YouTube tutorial videos.
+Today, the team planned out our week based on learning Redux, finishing up auth on the backend, and implementing a basic React frontend representation of user data.
+I am feeling motivated to get as much of our mvps done before next week as possible, so we can work on stretch goals and ultimately deployment.